fberson/azure-content/articles/remoteapp/remoteapp-images.md

 Full functionality of Office 365 ProPlus apps is available only for users who have an Office 365 ProPlus plan.
 For more details on the Office 365 subscription plans see [Office 365 service plans](http://technet.microsoft.com/library/office-365-plan-options.aspx).
 Still have questions?
 Check out the [Office 365 + RemoteApp](remoteapp-o365.md) information.
 Also check out the new article, [How to use your Office 365 subscription with Azure RemoteApp](remoteapp-officesubscription.md).

+Please note that OneDrive for Business Sync is no longer supported in Azure RemoteApp, in the future the OneDrive for Business client will be removed from this template image.
+For more information on the support statement see https://azure.microsoft.com/nl-nl/documentation/articles/remoteapp-onedrive/

 Note that you need to license Office 365 ProPlus, Visio Pro, and Project Pro separately - they each have their own license.

 ## Microsoft Office 2013 Professional Plus (trial only)